-Fore-end attachments (fore-end risers) that do not exceed dimension D in Rule 5.1 (120 mm maximum depth) when attached to the fore-end may be used.
+Fore-end attachments (fore-end risers) that do not exceed dimension D in Rule 5.1 (140 mm maximum depth) when attached to the fore-end may be used.
+No part of a fore-end riser may extend horizontally more than 30 mm from the centerline of the bore.
 Fore-end risers must have a flat (straight line) lower surface without anatomical shaping (i.e., thumb or finger grooves, etc.).
+Material that gives increased grip may not be added.